Astronatural/to-do-list/INSTRUCTIONS.md

 Use CSS styling to move the aesthetic of the page beyond the vanilla HTML look:
   X- background color of the page
   X- font family and size
-  - text color & or background color of tasks *to show whether or not they have been completed*
+  X- text color & or background color of tasks *to show whether or not they have been completed*

 ### Approach